 Raking The Silt From Salmon Redds

-That same 1970's summer I watched this professional Tay ghillie in the river with his black rubber Dunlop thigh waders on armed with a heavy iron rake systematically raking up the gravel on his beat's traditional salmon spawning beds.
+That same 1970's summer I watched this professional Tay ghillie in the river with his black rubber Dunlop thigh waders on armed with a heavy iron rake systematically raking up the gravel on his beat's traditional salmon spawning beds which he knew precisely.
 He said this practise was again an important one for each Tay ghillie to annually perform on their own individual beat to take the natural build up of silt off these spawning areas before the back end spawning season began.
 A blast from the past I know but I just thought I'd share these personal boyhood observations with you.